ErinNC/flyExclusive-Data-Challenge/README.md

 # flyExclusive-Data-Challenge

-This repository includes a jupyter notebook containing the analysis for this data challenge.
+This repository includes three .csv files and a jupyter notebook containing the analysis for this data challenge.

 ## Scenario: